The Cost of UK Office Space in 2026 | Oktra

 • Manchester-aspect-ratio-3840-2160

-Manchester is innovative, competitive and attractive to investors yet reasonably priced.
-There is a variety of tenants from companies with regional or global headquarters which include adidas, Siemens, Kellogg’s and Baker Tilly LLP.
+Manchester houses a variety of tenants from companies with regional or global headquarters which include adidas, Siemens, Kellogg’s and Baker Tilly LLP.

 The most popular areas to rent office space in Manchester are: